onosproject/onos-api/docs/onos/config/admin.md

 <a name="onos.config.admin.RollbackRequest"></a>

 ### RollbackRequest
-RollbackRequest carries the name of a network config to rollback.
-If there are subsequent changes to any of the devices in that config, the rollback will be rejected.
+RollbackRequest carries the index of the configuration change transaction to rollback.

 | Field | Type | Label | Description |